caseyg/awesome/TOPICS.md

 ## contributions-welcome

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 ## good-first-issue

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 *   [twentyhq/twenty](https://github.com/twentyhq/twenty) - The open alternative to Salesforce, designed for AI.

 ## good-first-pr

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 ## graph-database

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 *   [brettkromkamp/awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space

 ## graph-rag

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 ## graphrag

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 *   [microsoft/graphrag](https://github.com/microsoft/graphrag) - A modular graph-based Retrieval-Augmented Generation (RAG) system

 ## knowledge

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 *   [cuga-project/cuga-agent](https://github.com/cuga-project/cuga-agent) - CUGA is an open-source generalist agent harness for the enterprise, supporting complex task execution on web and APIs, OpenAPI/MCP integrations, composable architecture, reasoning modes, and policy-aware features.